ErmalFerati/java-to-typescript-translator/ReadMe.md

-﻿﻿# Java to typescript translator
+﻿# Java to typescript translator

 A simple application made to translate Java classes to Typescript using **Reflection** and **Java Annotations**.
-The whole idea is about annotating Java classes with **@TypescriptClass** and using a Runtime processor to retrieve these classes and process them.

 Several examples of annotations are included, such as: